wangguan0402/test/README.md

 Shots".
 His images are prefixed by `space`.

 Put the SQL statements you used to load data in the file `/sql/load_data.sql` in your group git repo for this project.
 Refer to Deliverables section for more detail about how to submit.
 Although you can load data directly from a text file, use insert statements instead.
-We need this to make this assignment autogradable.

 #### MySQL Database
 For this assignment each group will use its own database.
 Each group will have all privileges on its databases